nguyenkhoa1003/medbot/README.md

 To run this script, you will need to install the following libraries:

-'pip install langchain langchain_community langchain_text_splitters langchain_openai langchain_chroma langchain-google-genai faiss-cpu beautifulsoup4 gradio python-dotenv requests'
+''pip install langchain langchain_community langchain_text_splitters langchain_openai langchain_chroma langchain-google-genai faiss-cpu beautifulsoup4 gradio python-dotenv requests''

 You will also need a Google API key for the Gemini API, and openAI API key for Chat GPT.